Dikshamechanical/The-Rock-Band/README.md

 # The-Rock-Band
-This a band which make sound either by random click or by keyboard click.
+This is a band which make sound either by random click or by keyboard click.